Session types in AttendFirst: work and break categories

 Related docs

 - Check in and check out.
-The employee-side flow where break types appear on the Take Break picker.
+The employee-side flow where the Take Break and Switch activity pickers appear.

 - Working hours and shifts.
 The half-day threshold that uses work minutes (not elapsed time).